 JF-17 ‘Thunder’ – a Joint Success Story

 The JF-17 Thunder or CAC FC-1 Xiaolong is a light-weight single-engine, third-generation-plus multirole combat aircraft jointly developed by Pakistan Aeronautical Complex (PAC) and the Chengdu Aircraft Corporation (CAC) of China.
 The JF-17 can be used for aerial reconnaissance, ground attack, and air interception.
 Its designation “JF-17” by Pakistan is short for “Joint Fighter-17”.
-This fly-by-wire, 1.8 Mach fighter is powered by Russian Klimov RD-93 turbofan engine.
+This fly-by-wire, 1.6 Mach fighter is powered by Russian Klimov RD-93 turbofan engine.
 Russia has cleared up to 400 engines to be supplied to Pakistan.
 It could later be powered by the Chinese indigenous Guizhou WS-13 engine.
 Aircraft has wide-angle Head Up Display, aerial refuelling, a data-link, and KLJ-7 Doppler radar which is far more powerful than the Thales RC-400 multi-mode radar earlier planned.
+Block III variant has an active electronically-scanned array (AESA) radar paired with an infrared search and track (IRST) system.
 Aircraft has an electronic warfare suite.
 The JF-17 can deploy diverse ordnance including air-to-air and air-to-surface missiles, and the 23 mm GSh-23-2 twin barrel cannon.
-JF-17 is designed to employ Chinese weapons on its seven hard-points which can carry external load of 6,700 lb (3100 Kg).
+JF-17 is designed to employ Chinese weapons on its seven hard-points which can carry external load of 4,600 kg (10,100 lb).
 Weapons include the PL-5 short-range air-to-air missile, LS-6 ‘Thunderstone’ GPS-guided glide bombs, and YJ-12 supersonic and YJ-83 subsonic anti-shipping missiles.
 PAF maintains one squadron in the maritime strike role.
 PAF had ordered 600 Chinese PL-12 radar-guided beyond-visual range (BVR) missile with a range of around 80 km.
 Chinese claim that missile is comparable to the American AIM-120 AMRAAM and the Russian R-77.

 A Block III variant of the JF-17 is under development.
 Production of the Block III aircraft has reportedly started, according to the fighter jet’s chief designer Yang Wei, who is also developer of the J-20.
 It will have the Chinese KLJ-7A active electronically scanned array (AESA) radar, digital fly-by-wire flight control system, a new helmet mounted display, network-centric warfare capability, an infra red search and track system, new electronic warfare systems, weapons upgraded and a radar cross-section reducing ‘pseudo-stealthy’ airframe.
 KLJ-7A, can track 15 targets and engage 4 targets simultaneously.
 The weapons include new longer range and more sophisticated air to air missile, the PL-15 (150 km).
 The Block III is being called a 4th generation-plus fighter by some.
 The Block III with AESA and PL-15 combination with a 150km range could outrange analogous systems with IAF.
 It was expected to make maiden flight by the end of 2019.
 The PAF plans to operationally deploy the latest variant of the JF-17 fighter jet in 2020.
 PAF plans to procure fifty more JF-17, Block III standard by 2024 and 26 two-seat JF-17Bs with additional fuel stored in a dorsal fin and enhanced application to training and possibly strike missions.
 Older JF-17s may also be upgraded to the Block III variant later.
 The initial JF-17 aircraft were priced quite cheap at $15-28 million.
 The new Block III, which will supposedly cost around $32 million each.
 Since its induction in 2011, the JF-17 Thunder has accumulated over 25,000 hours of operational flying.
 JF-17B is the two-seater combat variant which is also used for training.
 It serves as a more effective electronic warfare platform in which the second seat can accommodate a weapons systems officer (WSO).
 Three JF-17’s have been sold to Nigerian Air Force in 2018, and have delivered at least six out of an order of eighteen JF-17Ms to Myanmar.
 China and Pakistan are aggressively trying to find possible export customers.
 Targeted countries are Algeria, Argentina, Bangladesh, Egypt, Iran, Myanmar, Malaysia, Morocco, Nigeria, Sudan, Sri Lanka and Zimbabwe.
 The reasonable price makes it attractive.